 - Consuming a well-balanced form of diet and refraining from between-meals snacks.

 - It is advisable to replace toothbrush every 3 to 4 months or if necessary especially if the bristles are already shredded.

 - Schedule dental checkups and professional cleaning preferably every six months.

-The dentist may also be immediately contacted in case oral health issues are encountered.
-Be reminded that taking care of one’s oral health is quite beneficial to one’s general health.
+In case oral health issues are encountered, immediately contact your dentist.
+Keep in mind that taking care of one’s oral health is quite beneficial to one’s general health.